ibexa/documentation-developer/docs/guide/http_cache.md

 eZ Platform provides highly advanced caching features needed for its own content views, taking advantage of sophisticated techniques to make Varnish and Fastly act as the view cache for the system.
-This and other features allow eZ Platform to be scaled up to serve high traffic websites and applications, which also have busy publishing activity by large editorial teams.
+This and other features allow eZ Platform to be scaled up to serve high traffic websites and applications.

 This is handled by the [ezplatform-http-cache](https://github.com/ezsystems/ezplatform-http-cache) bundle, which extends [friendsofsymfony/http-cache-bundle](https://foshttpcachebundle.readthedocs.io/en/1.3/), a Symfony community bundle that in turn extends [Symfony HTTP cache](http://symfony.com/doc/3.4/http_cache.html).